Gh053d413x/Admin_Terminal/README.md

 ---

 ## Patch Notes:
--   Replaced password system with user system
+-   Added 'admin' option for users
--   Passwords are now encrypted
+-   Added 'adminPassword' - All is encrypted

--   Fixed bugs for python installations where essential modules are not present or for older versions of python (3.8.x and below)
+There will be more settings soon! - Make sure to save your users and the admin password!

 ---